browsertherapy/browsertherapy-v2/src/lib/posts/2023-02-04-browser-therapy-e28.md

 ---
-title: Ep 27 - Play test!
+title: Ep 28 - A little more work to do
-date: '2023-02-18'
+date: '2023-03-04'
-updated: '2023-02-18'
+updated: '2023-03-04'
-excerpt: All cards (except that one we never talk about) are active!
-One final (hopefully) play test before we go 1.0 Feb 25th.
-Bring extra underwear.
+excerpt: The play test last session revealed an issue with the single die roller and another card we totally forgot about!
+We've got just a little more work to do before we polish for 1.0.
 categories:
 - live-stream
 ---